mightykillrr/advanced_calc/README.md

 # Advanced Calculator
 Run on Replit.com: [advanced-calc](https://replit.com/join/gbglzygz-mightykillrr1)
 ### About this program
-This is a small yet feature+rich calculator.
+This is a small yet feature-rich calculator.
 This can:

 #### [-] Simple
   [+] Add\